XLCM/api-project/README.md

 * Install packages: npm install
 * Start liveserver: npm start

+## Working with the API

+This app requests data from the Exchange Rate API, and you will need your own API key to use it.

+Do the following:

+1. Navigate to [openweathermap.org](https://home.openweathermap.org/users/sign_up), register an account, and create your own API Key.

+2. Then, create a .env file in the root directory of the project.

+3. Then, enter your API key in that .env file like so: API_Key={ your api key }

+4. Finally, reference your stored API Key within the script by using: ${process.env.API_KEY}
+                      *specifically on Line 3 on currencyConverter.js, in the API call.*

 ## Known Bugs

 * Still can't get the error message reporting to work; webpack throws errors that prevent page load before a malformed api call can be reported.